Horse Boarding Cost 2026: Full Price Breakdown by State & Board Type

 How to Hold the Reins in English Riding

-holding the reins while riding dressage English style
+holding the reins properly

 Your hands are one of the clearest ways you speak to your horse—and how you hold the reins makes all the difference.
 In this step-by-step guide, I’ll walk you through the correct English rein hold just like I would in a riding lesson, with simple tips to help you ride with quiet, confident hands your horse can trust.